-With so many indoor plants to choose from, from small string of pearls to big bird of paradise plants and indoor trees like figs and citrus, the possibilities for decorating with plants are limitless.
+The options for indoor plants are endless, from small and delicate succulents like string of pearls to big, beautiful bird of paradise plants or even majestic indoor trees like figs and citrus.

 The Advantages of Plant-Based Decorating

 Plants have grown increasingly popular as we attempt to engage with nature and bring its soul-nourishing, relaxing impact into our homes.

 Indoor plants, which come in a variety of shapes, forms, colors, and textures ranging from big leafy palms to little shapely cactus, not to mention flowering types, are adaptable décor ideas and are used by interior designers as living forms of art.

 Plants are not only lovely and fragrant, but they also provide numerous health benefits such as purifying the air.
 If you’re a student of Feng Shui, you will know that plants are said to boost the flow of positive energy surrounding your home.

 Remember to choose plants that are appropriate for the area you are decorating and arrange them in locations where they will grow.

 Alternatively, if you’re not into caring for plants, there are lots of artificial plants available for an everlasting show.

 Plants are a must-have for many interior designers and stylists when it comes to adorning shelves.

 Trailing plants will add softness and freshness while succulents have architectural style and require very little upkeep